leegee/midi-video/README.md

 ## Notes

-Bitwig only exports 16 channels of MIDI (good) but gives each one a track (bad).
+Bitwig gives each MIDI track its own channel, with the result that a MIDI export will contain a maximum of 16 tracks, meaning massive data loss on real-world arrangements.

 ## Bibliography